caocao0525/NSP/README.md

 ## Environment Setup

+Here's the hardware setup we used for training the model:
+* NVIDIA A40

 For the environment setup, including the Python version and other settings, you can refer to the configurations used in the [DNABERT GitHub repository](https://github.com/jerryji1993/DNABERT).
 These guidelines will help ensure compatibility with the foundational aspects we utilize from DNABERT.

 ## Installation